neefmadeit/CSN150-Cybersecurity-Projects/README.md

 # Cybersecurity-CSN150-Projects
-Documentation for projects I complete in CSN150
+Documentation for projects I completed in CSN150